Resources for students including administrative procedures, important forms and student support

 You can change your subjects, apply for Leave of Absence or withdraw from your course using the student portal.

 You are encouraged to discuss your enrolment and future course plans with a course adviser before making any changes to your enrolment.
 Further information on course planning can be found below:

 Changing subject enrolment

 During the first two weeks of the semester, you are able to change your subjects without any penalty.
-From the beginning of week three up until the reporting deadline or Census Date, you can no longer add new subjects but you may still withdraw from subjects without any penalty.
+From the beginning of week three up until the reporting deadline or Census Date, you can no longer add new subjects, but you may still withdraw from subjects without any penalty.
 The Census Date for each subject can be found in the relevant subject handbook entry.
-After the Census Date has passed it may still be possible to withdraw from your subjects but in doing so you will be liable for the tutition fees for the dropped subject(s).
+After the Census Date has passed, it may still be possible to withdraw from your subjects, but in doing so, you will be liable for the tuition fees for the dropped subject(s).
 From week 10 you are no longer able to withdraw from a subject.
-At this point the University will consider you as being committed to completing the assessment tasks for all of your remaining subjects.
+At this point, the University will consider you as being committed to completing the assessment tasks for all of your remaining subjects.